by shellfire and torpedo from the German U-140, August 6th, 1918 - WW1

 In reading various published books and articles about this event, you may find many different versions of how this attack occurred.
 One version of the story is that in all his crazed course changes, Captain Charles Gerlach of the Merak failed to account for the location of the outer fringes of the Diamond Shoals.
 The Merak was reported to have struck the bottom and come fast to the shoals making her escape now impossible.
 This reportedly caused the Merak crew to immediately take to the boats and the 43 men of her crew escaping the freighter in two lifeboats.
 The report of the Merak running aground has been replicated in many reports and books.
-This scenario seems possible, but not be all that likely as this fact was not related by crew members during their interrogation by naval authorities after the event.
-It simply did not occur.
+This scenario may seem possible, but not be all that likely as this fact was not related by crew members during their interrogation by naval authorities after the event.
+Research shows it simply did not occur.